jvabbott98/meet/readme.md

 As a user, I should be able to specify the number of events I want to view in the app so that I can see more or fewer events in the event list at once.

-Scenario: User should be able to adjust the number of events shown to them on a single page.
+Scenario 1: User should be able to adjust the number of events shown to them on a single page.
 - Given a list of events for a given city is presented to the user.
 - When the user selects the number of events to be shown to them at one time.
 - Then that number of events or fewer will be shown to the user.

-Scenario: The user should be able to load additional events on to the page at their discretion.
+Scenario 2: The user should be able to load additional events on to the page at their discretion.
 - Given a limited number of events are presented to the user.
 - When the user selects a [show more events] button.
 - Then more events will be loaded to the page.